Jaime Manrique: Homosexuality

 A significant detail of some writings by Jaime Manrique is the choice inclusion of themes of homosexuality and homoerotiscm.
 Within Jaime Manrique's poetry book, Los Adoradores de la Luna, there are visible expressions of homosexuality.
-These expressions of homosexuality and homoerotiscm stem largely from the speaker of the poems being an androgynous person.
+These expressions of homosexuality and homoeroticism stem largely from the speaker of the poems being an androgynous person.
 The reason for this androgyny is in part due to the structure of the Spanish language.
 Because of the pronoun forms of the Spanish language, this allows the reader to interpret the sex of the speaker based on individual choice.
 A particular example of this effect in the poem collection, Los Adoradores de la Luna, is in the use of the words "te amaba" which could be perceived as spoken from a male or female since this form hold both the masculine and feminine parts of speech.

 Another factor that attributes to the visibility of homosexuality and queer representation is through the embodiment of a metaphysical love.
 This abstract form of love takes shape in multiple ways within poems written by Manrique.
 Commonly, these states and figures share Manrique's views on the complexities of love and the emotions surrounding it.
 The love resembles how queer individuals of this time might feel whether the feelings are positive or negative.
 An example of this is in the poem, "Los lobos", which focuses on wolves as seen by the title.
 The wolves express tones of danger and darkness which portrays how Manrique seeks to share some enchanting features of love.
 However, the wolves serve as two toned symbols as they can be seen as guides through the darkness and function on the trust of the pack.
 As well, the use of wolves is not the only example of how Manrique writes of complex love in queer culture.

 Although the poem collections are the primary example where homosexuality and homoerotiscm can be seen in Jaime Manrique's work.
 This does not exclude his novels as well.
 The diction and emotion are paralleled in his poetry and his books.
 However, there are some key differences in the way the material is presented.
 Manrique's work is a combination of his current culture and upbringing which shines through the Spanish poetry and English written texts uniquely.
 The ability of Manrique as author to write in both languages and also create unified and individualistic themes distinguishes his work.